-- Regular social and cultural activities in and around Cordoba coordinate with classes
+- Regular social and cultural activities in and around Córdoba coordinate with all classes

 - Four-day excursion to Morocco is really eye-opening and also tied into classes

 - Awesome instructors and personalized attention